-In the last decade, there has been an increasing interest in IPF cell therapies, with the aim of repairing and replacing lost lung tissue and halting fibrosis.
+In the past decade, there has been an increasing interest in IPF cell therapies, with the goal of repairing and replacing lost lung tissue and halting fibrosis.

 Cell therapies based on the transplant of ATII cells into the trachea (the tube that goes from the mouth to the lungs) showed promising results in a rat model of IPF, even when fibrosis was already established.

-Now, a team of researchers evaluated whether such benefits could be achieved with ATII cells derived from induced pluripotent stem cells (iPSCs). iPSCs are cells that researchers can reprogram in a lab dish to revert them back to a stem cell-like state that has the capacity to then differentiate into almost any cell type.
+Now, a team of researchers have evaluated whether these benefits could be achieved with ATII cells derived from induced pluripotent stem cells (iPSCs). iPSCs are cells that researchers can reprogram in a lab dish to revert them back to a stem cell-like state from which they can then differentiate into almost any cell type.

 Here, the researchers evaluated the therapeutic effects of transplanting human iPSC-derived ATII cells into the trachea of a rat model of IPF after scarring was already established.

 In this animal model, scarring is induced by the tracheal administration of a highly toxic chemotherapy called bleomycin.
 In the first three days after bleomycin is given, an acute inflammatory response is triggered; after seven days, there is an increase in the number of myofibroblasts; and after 15 days, fibrosis is already established, affecting the alveolar architecture.

 The rats’ tracheas were injected with a solution containing 3 million (3 × 106) ATII cells derived from human iPSCs 15 days after the administration of bleomycin.
 Rats injected with a cell-free saline solution were used as controls.
 All of the animals were started on immunosuppressive therapy to avoid the rejection of human-derived cells.